oliverwilms/messagebank/README.md

 Open the [production](http://localhost:52795/csp/messagebank/EnsPortal.ProductionConfig.zen?PRODUCTION=MessageBank.Production) and start it if it is not running already.

+I use a CPF Merge file to define the ECP Server that I use to store data in mapped globals in a remote database.

 ## How to Look for and Resend Messages
 Use